 Add the probiotic supplements (use the recommended amount of supplement of at least 15 billion CFUs; if you're using capsules, add only the powder and discard the capsules).
 Mix well.

 I like to put this in a quart Mason jar and cover with a coffee filter ... the same ones I use for my water kefir.
-But you can put in any container and cover with a cheesecloth, a napkin or any other piece of cloth, and let it sit in a dark, cool room for at least 12 hours.
+But you can put in any container and cover with a cheesecloth, a napkin or any other piece of cloth, and let it sit in a dark, cool room for at least 12 hours (I usually let it sit 24 hours).
 The longer it ferments, the more acidic it will be

 Add a sweetener of your choice and stir (optional).
 When the yogurt is ready, keep it in a sealed container (I just remove the filter and cap the jar) in the fridge for up to 4 days.